 You can go window shopping in your leisure time at Obor market and you are going to get varieties of things from live turkeys to dodgy-looking food supplements.
 You can buy books from the street stalls, and you can buy Sibiu sausage which is popular as the nation’s best and you can even buy local honey.

 There are many traditional places to eat whether you are in the city or in the winding streets behind the big Communist tower blocks.
 You can try out local delights like the ciorba de Burta (tripe soup) and so on.
 Some of the notable local restaurants to eat at are Hanu Berarilor, and Caru su Bere and you will surely love the settings and ambiance of the restaurants.

 Go for a night out

 The locals of Bucharest are party people who are fond of drinking, smoking and having fun.
-While you are here, you should also try to have fun in the night and you can visit Control Club which is among the city most popular underground haunts where hippest musicals happen.
-You can also try out the Coffee Factory on Regina Elisabeta where you will be offered coffee that is roasted on site and so on.
+While you are here, you should also try to have fun at night and you can visit Control Club which is among the city’s most popular underground haunts where hippest musicals happen.
+You can also try out the Coffee Factory on Regina Elisabeta where you will be offered coffee that is roasted on-site and so on.

 Bucharest Travel and Tour Packages

 Bucharest is a historic city and this is a city where the past meets the present in culture, chaos, and coffee.
 There are many tourist attractions waiting for you to explore in this stunning city.

 Find Hotels in Bucharest, Romania according to your budget via Agoda.

 Also Read: Ultimate List Of The Best Hotels In Bucharest, Romania